HL7/fhir-mCODE-ig/input/pagecontent/conformance-patients.md

 1. **Patients-in-group** approach (CapabilityStatements for the [sender][mcode-sender-patients-in-group] and [receiver][mcode-receiver-patients-in-group]):

-    Senders respond to the following request with a Group resource referencing the Patient resources for all mCODE Patients, AND allow the Receiver to retrieve a Bundle of the Patient resources referenced in the first response using [composite search parameters](https://www.hl7.org/fhir/search.html#combining):
+    Senders respond to the following request with a Group resource conforming to the [MCODEPatientGroup] profile referencing the Patient resources for all mCODE Patients, AND allow the Receiver to retrieve a Bundle of the Patient resources referenced in the first response using [composite search parameters](https://www.hl7.org/fhir/search.html#combining):

         GET [base]/Group?code=mcode-patients